 - Can't create playlists

-- No shuffle and play mode
+- No shuffle function and play modes

 - No buttons lock